-Dan's commercial case-load is broad: he is instructed on all kinds of business disputes, including relating to trade, financial services, company and partnership arguments and misconduct, insolvency and professional liability in a commercial context.
+Dan's commercial case-load is broad: he is instructed on all kinds of business disputes, including relating to trade, financial services, company and partnership fall-outs, corporate insolvency, insurance and re-insurance and professional liability in a commercial context.
 He also has a strong professional interest in civil fraud.
 Dan is highly numerate and, having worked for two investment banks at the start of his career, is comfortable dealing with sophisticated financial instruments and complex corporate structures where necessary.

-His strong international background - a fluent French speaker, he was educated in the French, British and American systems and has worked in London and Paris as well as the Caribbean - means he is also an ideal choice for disputes with a cross-border or overseas element.
+His international background - a fluent French speaker, he was educated in the French, British and American systems and has worked in London and Paris as well as the Caribbean - means he is also an ideal choice for disputes with a cross-border or overseas element.
 He has expertise in all aspects of private international law, enjoys engaging with foreign law and has been involved in a number of high-value international arbitrations as well as in claims for enforcement of foreign judgments.

 On the sports law front, Dan has quickly developed a reputation as one of the leading barristers in this arena.
 A former international standard rowing cox and past member of the British Rowing Council and the Committee of Leander, Britain's leading rowing club, he has first-hand experience of the kinds of legal issues that can arise in sport.
 He acts for governing bodies, athletes, clubs, agents and other entities on a wide range of contentious and non-contentious matters.
-He sits on Sport Resolutions’ Panel of Arbitrators and the Lawn Tennis Association’s Disciplinary Panel and the British Equestrian Federation’s Appeal Panel, giving him valuable judicial perspective, is a director of the British Association for Sport and Law and was appointed as a specialist advocate for sporting disputes arising at the London 2012 Olympic Games.
+He sits on Sport Resolutions’ Panel of Arbitrators and the Lawn Tennis Association’s Disciplinary Panel and the British Equestrian Federation’s Appeal Panel, giving him valuable judicial perspective, and is a director of the British Association for Sport and Law.